Indonesia country brief

 Cooperation on counter-terrorism

 Counter-terrorism (CT) cooperation has grown significantly and now involves wide-ranging partnerships with Indonesian agencies, notably in the areas of law enforcement, legal framework development, criminal justice, CT financing, defence, transport and border security, intelligence, and the security of chemical, biological, radiological, nuclear and explosive (CBRNE) materials.
 The Jakarta Centre for Law Enforcement Cooperation (JCLEC), an Australia-Indonesia initiative, has become an important regional centre for law enforcement training.
-More than 11,000 officials from many countries have completed training courses at JCLEC.
-Regional participation in JCLEC courses since 2004 has helped strengthen networks and collaboration among law enforcement officials across South-East Asia in addressing transnational crimes, such as people smuggling and money laundering, as well as terrorism.
+More than 12,900 officials from 59 countries have completed over 540 training courses at JCLEC.
+Regional participation in JCLEC courses since 2004 has helped strengthen networks and collaboration among law enforcement officials across Southeast Asia in addressing transnational crimes, such as people smuggling and money laundering, as well as terrorism.

 Australia and Indonesia signed a bilateral Counter-Terrorism Memorandum of Understanding (CT MoU) in February 2002.
 Underlining the long-term nature of this mutual commitment, the two governments extended the CT MoU for a further three years in February 2008 and again in February 2011.
 Australia and Indonesia held the second round of bilateral senior officials’ counter-terrorism consultations in Canberra in October 2011.